This page is not available in English as this course is given in Swedish.

 Course book:

-Michael has been studying and researching Arabic for over 20 years, with a particular interest in the similarities and differences between Hebrew and Arabic.
-He holds a bachelor’s degree in Islamic and Middle Eastern Studies and a master’s degree in Hebrew Language from the Hebrew University of Jerusalem, giving him a strong foundation in Semitic languages.
+Michael Kisliuk has been studying and researching Arabic and Hebrew for over 25 years, with a particular interest in the similarities and differences between the two languages.
+He holds a Bachelor’s degree in Islamic and Middle Eastern Studies and a Master’s degree in Hebrew Language from the Hebrew University of Jerusalem.
 In Israel, Michael taught Hebrew as a second language at leading academic institutions.
-He relocated to Sweden with his family 2 years ago, where he now teaches Hebrew and Arabic, both online and on-site.
-He also delivers lectures on the history, culture, and evolution of the Arabic language, and the religion of Islam.
+He relocated to Sweden with his family and now teaches Hebrew and Arabic, both online and on-site at Paideia Folkhögskola.
+He also delivers lectures on the history, culture, and evolution of the Arabic language and the religion of Islam.